Eagle Partner 2023: September 20

 On the last day of the exercises, a closing ceremony was held.
 The Operations Coordinator Scott Safer received an award from the Armenian forces.

 Subsequent Eagle Partner's

 Eagle Partner 2024

 Colonel Arsen Mangasaryan, commander of the 12th Peacekeeping Brigade and the exercise director for Eagle Partner 2023, said that another joint military exercise would happen in 2024.

 Eagle Partner 2024 began on 15 July and concluded on 24 July.
 The opening ceremony was attended by U.S. Ambassador to Armenia Kristina Kvien.
 Kvien stated, "As I look out on this parade ground and the large number of U.S. and Armenian soldiers standing shoulder to shoulder in formation, it is very clear just how much our bilateral cooperation has grown."

 Eagle Partner 2025

-Eagle Partner 2025 will take place from 12 to 20 August.
-The exercise will focus on the preparation and execution of international peacekeeping operations with an emphasis on medical evacuation procedures, tactical communication, and strengthening the readiness of Armenia's peacekeeping units.
+Eagle Partner 2025 took place from 12 to 20 August.
+The exercise focused on the preparation and execution of international peacekeeping operations with an emphasis on medical evacuation procedures, tactical communication, and strengthening the readiness of Armenia's peacekeeping units.